Ascold2017/java-sam/README.md

-# Core.SAM project on Java
+# SAM project on Java
-Console application of Core.SAM-system
+Server application of SAM-system